Twentynine Palms, California: Geography

 The city is located in the Mojave Desert, in inland Southern California.
 It lies on the northern side of Joshua Tree National Park and contains one of the entrances to Joshua Tree, the Oasis of Mara.

 According to the United States Census Bureau, the city has a total area of 58.7 sqmi, all land.
 The city is at an elevation of 1988 ft above sea level.

 Climate

 Due, in large part, to its elevation of more than 1900 ft above sea level, Twentynine Palms has a slightly cooler climate, especially during winter, than nearby Palm Springs, but with essentially the same subtropical-desert characteristics.
 On average, temperatures reach 100 °F on 89 days of the year and 90 °F on 154 days; the freezing mark is reached an average of 17 nights, annually.
-Extremes range from 10 °F on December 23, 1990, to 118 °F on July 11, 1961.
-Winters are moderately cool, with daytime highs in the 60s °F and lows in the 40s °F. Summers are very hot, with regular daytime high temperatures above 100 °F. The wettest month is August, with 0.65 in inches of rain, mostly from monsoon thunderstorms; in some areas of low-lying terrain or canyons, flash flooding may be a concern.
+Extremes range from 9 °F on December 23, 1990, to 119 °F on July 11, 1961.
+Winters are moderately cool, with daytime highs in the 60s °F and lows in the 40s °F. Summers are very hot, with regular daytime high temperatures above 100 °F. The wettest month is August, with 0.65 in of rain, mostly from monsoon thunderstorms; in some areas of low-lying terrain or canyons, flash flooding is a concern.